seanfisk/mastering-eos/manual/user-level-sw/manual-install.rst

 Ready the Prefix
 ================

 The hierarchy to which a program is installed is typically called its *prefix*.
 Most build systems will install by default to :file:`/usr/local`, the system hierarchy typically used for custom-installed programs or programs compiled from source.
-However, because a standard user cannot write to this prefix, we are required to change our installion prefix to a directory within our home directory.
+However, because a standard user cannot write to this prefix, we are required to change our installation prefix to a directory within our home directory.

 The prefix that we recommend for manually-installed user-level programs is :file:`~/.local`, which is the hidden :file:`.local` directory immediately within your home directory.
 This directory has some precedent, being `used by Python`_ and `in the Freedesktop specifications`_.
 Setting this prefix is the primary step to successfully installing user-level software.